 Response to the TNFD

-Toyota Boshoku group formulated the 2050 Environmental Vision in 2016.
-And we reviewed the Toyota Boshoku group's past activities and our future target and in July 2023 drew up three key initiatives.
-We analysed nature-related risks and opportunities to understand nature dependencies and impacts of our group business and further three key initiatives: measures to global warming prevention in response to climate change, circular economy in response to the depletion of natural resources, and co-existence with nature in response to the biodiversity crisis.
+Toyota Boshoku group formulated the 2050 Environmental Vision in fiscal 2017.
+And we reviewed the Toyota Boshoku group's past activities and our future target and in fiscal 2024 drew up three key initiatives.
+We analyzed nature-related risks and opportunities to understand nature dependencies and impacts of our group business and further three priority actions: measures to global warming prevention in response to climate change, circular economy in response to the depletion of natural resources, and co-existence with nature in response to the biodiversity crisis.
 In future, we will disclose our information based on Taskforce on Nature-related Financial Disclosures (TNFD) framework.
 We aim to further contribute to global environmental conservation.

 Governance

 Concrete measures related to climate change, the depletion of natural resources, the biodiversity crisis and other environmental issues are decided upon by the Board of Directors and implemented.
-Then these measures will be reviewed at the Corporate Strategy Meeting, the Corporate Planning Meeting, and the Corporate Management Meeting.
+Then the progress of these measures is reported at the Corporate Strategy Meeting, the Corporate Planning Meeting, and the Corporate Management Meeting.

-Policies and plans to respond to environmental issues identified by the Board of Directors, the Corporate Strategy Meeting, and the Corporate Planning Meeting are shared at the Environment Promotion Meeting, which is held three times annually, and is connected with implementation planning and progress management for environmental issues affecting the Toyota Boshoku group.
-Additionally, KPIs are created based on implementation planning, and these are reported and subjected to management review at monthly Corporate Management Meetings.
+Policies and plans to respond to environmental issues discussed and decided at the Board of Directors, the Corporate Strategy Meeting, and the Corporate Planning Meeting are shared at the Environment Promotion Meeting, which is held three times annually, and is connected with implementation planning and progress management for environmental issues affecting the Toyota Boshoku group.
+Additionally, KPIs are defined based on implementation planning, and these are reported and subjected to management review at monthly Corporate Management Meetings.

-Matters reported and discussed upon at the Environment Promotion Meeting are reported to the Board of Directors as needed, whose directions and supervision allow such matters to be incorporated into group strategy.
+Matters reported and discussed upon at the Environment Promotion Meeting are reported to the Board of Directors as needed, whose decisions and supervision allow such matters to be incorporated into group strategy.

-Furthermore, the Human Rights Working Group is conducting activities, with the CSO (Chief Strategy Officer) in charge of Corporate Planning Segment as the leader.
+Also, because environmental impact is directly connected to local communities and the rights of the people living there, we also focus on the aspect of human rights.
+In concrete terms, the Human Rights Working Group is conducting activities, with the Chief Strategy Officer (CSO) in charge of Corporate Planning Segment as the leader.
 The Corporate Planning Division serves as the secretariat, and members are elected from the HR, purchasing, general administration, legal, and safety-related divisions.

-The Human Rights Working Group organizes the approach to human rights, identifies human rights risks, and discusses initiatives, etc. Reports on the Group’s activity plans, progress, and results are made to the CSV Promotion Meeting, and reported to the Board of Directors, which discusses and makes confirmations, chaired by the Chairman.
+The Human Rights Working Group organizes the approach to human rights, identifies human rights risks, and discusses initiatives, etc. Reports on the Group’s activity plans, progress, and results are made to the CSV Promotion Meeting, and presented to and supervised by the Board of Directors, chaired by the Chairman.

 Strategy

-We analysed by LEAP approach of TNFD framework.
+We analyzed by LEAP approach of TNFD framework.

 Evaluate Grasp dependencies and impacts |